richarda23/rspace-cli/docs/generated/rspace-client_eln_upload.md

 The --add-summary flag creates a document in your Home Folder with links to all the uploaded files, as a reference to the uploaded files.

+If you want to supply your own summary template file, you can supply your own template in Go template format, as an argument to the --add-summary-template flag

+An example is in [testData/testTemplate.txt](testData/testTemplate.txt).

 If you are uploading many files, and cancel the operation while it is still running by a Ctrl-C or other interrupt signal, the files *not* uploaded will be listed in stderr or in a file specified by the --logfile argument.